pilotmoon/PopClip-Extensions/README.md

 |`path`|The text must be a local file path, and it must exist on the local file system.|
 |`formatting`|The selected text control must support formatting.
 (PopClip makes its best guess about this, erring on the side of a false positive.)|
 |`option-*=#`|The option named `*` must be equal to the string `#`.
 For example `option-fish=shark` would require an option named `fish` to be set to the value `shark`.
 This mechanism allows actions to be enabled and disabled via options.|

+#### Note on side effect of requirements field

+When using a `url`, `email` or `path` requirement, the text passed to the action will be modified.

+- For `url` requirement, only the matching URL will be passed, and it will be expanded to its full form, with `https://` prepended if no scheme is specified.
+For example, if the selected text is `go to apple.com`, the text passed to the action will be `https://apple.com`.
+- For `email` requirement, the only the matching email address will be passed to the action.
+- For `path` requirement, only the matching path will be passed to the action, and it will be standardized form with `~` and `..` expanded.
+For example `~/Documents` will be passed as `/Users/username/Documents`.

+Shell Scripts and AppleScripts can still access the original text in the `POPCLIP_FULL_TEXT` and `{popclip full text}` fields.

+JavaScript actions will find the modified text as `popclip.input.matchedText` and the full text as `popclip.input.text`.

 ### The `before` and `after` strings